InsightsInsight - Education - POSTED: January 29 2024

-The academy trust will consist of a minimum of three members who have important powers under the articles of association.
+The academy trust must consist of a minimum of three members (although the Department for Education strongly recommends five) who will have important powers under the articles of association.
 The Secretary of State has the power to appoint one member if he chooses.
 The academy trust will appoint the governing body which is responsible for the management of the academy on behalf of the members.
 The governing body will consist of trustees (or directors) including staff directors, the head teacher and other elected directors.
-A recent white paper proposes to remove the requirement to “reserve places for elected parents on governing boards”.
+MATs either need two parent trustees on its board of trustees or on its local governing body.

-Schools also have the option of forming a multi-academy structure or MAT in which a single academy trust is responsible for a number of academies.
+Historically, schools had the ability to convert to become a single academy trust, but this is no longer possible in practice.
+Instead, schools now have the option to either form or join an MAT in which an academy trust is responsible for a number of academies.
 This means that economic benefits, services and best practice can be shared.
 In the MAT structure, there will usually be a local governing body which will have delegated governance functions and an advisory board which provides strategic advice.

-Under the current conversion process, a school will register an interest in becoming an academy and submit a formal application to the Department of Education.
-If approved an Academy Order is made by the Secretary of State and the school will enter into academy arrangements and funding agreements.
-In light of the recent announcement, it is unclear if this process will be altered, however, it is clear that the steps involved for the school remain the same.
+Under the current conversion process, a school will register its interest in becoming an academy and submit a formal application to the Department for Education.
+If approved, an Academy Order is made by the Secretary of State and the school will enter into academy arrangements and funding agreements.

 There are a number of steps involved when converting a school to an academy.
 These include:

-- The creation of the principal governance documents including the funding agreement and articles of association.
+- The creation of the principal governance documents including the funding agreement, memorandum of association and articles of association.

 - All existing contracts with external providers such as caterers, cleaners and ICT services will need to be transferred to the academy in transfer agreements to ensure that the school continues to receive these vital services.